zenaton/rfcs/node-syntax-v2.md

 this.send("completed");
 ```

-will send an event `"completed"` to itself.
+will asynchronously send an event `"completed"` to itself.

 ```javascript
 await this.terminate();
 ```

-will immediatly terminate this workflow.
+will immediately terminate this workflow.

 ## Helpers